mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

+**Apr.
+2022** &emsp; One deep learning-based service recommendation patent was granted.

 **Mar.
 2022** &emsp; One paper was accepted by Medical Physics.

-**Feb.
-2022** &emsp; One OCT-based AI-aided diagnosis patent for cervical cancer was granted.

-**Feb.
-2022** &emsp; I served the IEEE-CS Technical Community on Services Computing as an Executive Committee member.

 ## Short Biography

 Yutao Ma ([马于涛](http://cs.whu.edu.cn/teacherinfo.aspx?id=206)) is an Associate Professor in the [School of Computer Science](http://cs.whu.edu.cn/) at [Wuhan University](http://www.whu.edu.cn/).
 He is a member of the [Software Service Engineering and Application Laboratory](https://ssea-lab.github.io/) and is currently a deputy director of the Institute of Intelligentized Software and Services in the School of Computer Science.
-He obtained the Ph.D. degree in Computer Science from Wuhan University in 2007.
+He obtained a Ph.D. degree in Computer Science from Wuhan University in 2007.
 Dr. Ma was a postdoctoral researcher with Prof. [Deyi Li](http://www.cae.cn/cae/html/main/colys/00679747.html) in the Institute of China Electronic System Engineering Corporation and has been a short-term visiting scholar in the [Department of Electrical and Computer Engineering](https://engineering.lehigh.edu/ece) at [Lehigh University](https://www1.lehigh.edu/home).
-In 2016, he became the leader of a scientific and technological innovation team in Hubei Province.
-Besides, he has been selected to the Wuhan Yellow Crane Talent Programme and the Wuhan Youth ChengGuang Programme of Science and Technology.
-His research interest is the development and maintenance of intelligent software services, including service-based system development using artificial intelligence techniques, mining software repositories, and domain-specific application and practice (especially on biomedical imaging and computer-aided diagnosis).
+In 2016, he began to lead a scientific and technological innovation team in Hubei Province.
+Besides, he has been selected for the Wuhan Yellow Crane Talent Programme and the Wuhan Youth ChengGuang Programme of Science and Technology.
+His research interest is developing and maintaining intelligent software services, including service-based system development using artificial intelligence techniques, mining software repositories, and domain-specific application and practice (especially in biomedical imaging and computer-aided diagnosis).

 ## Education and Work Experience

 - 2010/12 ~ present, Associate Professor, School of Computer Science, Wuhan University
 - 2012/07 ~ 2012/09, Visiting Scholar, Department of Electrical and Computer Engineering, Lehigh University
-- 2008/08 ~ 2012/01, Postdoc Fellow, Institute of China Electronic System Engineering Corporation, Supervisor: Prof. Deyi Li
+- 2008/06 ~ 2012/03, Postdoc Fellow, Institute of China Electronic System Engineering Corporation, Supervisor: Prof. Deyi Li
 - 2007/12 ~ 2010/11, Lecturer, State Key Laboratory of Software Engineering, Wuhan University
 - 2007/07 ~ 2007/11, Research Associate, State Key Laboratory of Software Engineering, Wuhan University
 - 2004/09 ~ 2007/06, Computer Software and Theory, Wuhan University, Ph.D.
 Supervisor: Prof. [Keqing He](https://baike.baidu.com/item/%E4%BD%95%E5%85%8B%E6%B8%85/10908095?fr=aladdin)